 No, however your Melanographer will securely send images of all suspicious moles to one of our accredited Dermatologists for further checking.
 All MoleMap Dermatologists are experts at diagnosing early stage melanoma.

 Yes, you’ll need to get down to your underwear because we check your skin from head to toe and we don’t want to miss any potential skin cancers.
 But relax, our Melanographers are experienced at helping you feel at ease - and it’s a small price to pay for peace of mind!

 At your appointment, you’ll be given a unique ID number so you can access your confidential My MoleMap portal online.
 Once your report is ready, we’ll send you a text and/or email (usually within ten working days), so you can view your results.

 We’ll contact you with a text and/or email (usually within ten working days) so you can view your results on your confidential MyMolemap portal online.
-If you haven’t heard from us within ten days, please give us a call on 0800 665 362.
+If you haven’t heard from us after ten working days, please give us a call on 0800 665 362.

 Your confidential report may include comments and recommendations by one of our expert Dermatologists, as well as images of any suspicious moles or skin lesions.